MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - need a way to rule out one copy on a really good disk.

-- 2-3% of disks fail every year.  what does this say about sector error rate?
+- 2-3% of disks fail every year?  what does this say about sector error rate?
 - [Backblaze stats a lot more complicated than that.
 Aggregate half-life of disks seems to be 6-7 years, but that is heavily influenced by infant failures.
 If a drive survives infancy, then its wear-out half-life is more like 10-12 years.
 See spreadsheets I did on this topic.]
 - [backblaze numbers:
     - infant failures first 1.5 years: 5%/yr